Notifiarr/dockwatch-wiki/docs/pages/compose/index.md

 !!! warning
-    This feature is still a work in progress on everything it will be able to do
+    This feature is a work in progress and not yet fully implemented.

 ## Current usage

-Currently you can store compose files locally with Dockwatch so that you can pull or create stacks from the interface instead of having to use the shell for everything
+Dockwatch can store Docker Compose files locally, allowing you to pull or create stacks from the UI instead of using the shell.

 ## Future usage

-In the future there are plans to make Dockwatch much smarter about how it can utilize compose files.
-This will allow it to properly pull and create conainers via the compose mechanism instead of the docker api
+Planned improvements will let Dockwatch use Compose files more intelligently, enabling it to pull and create containers via the Compose workflow rather than directly through the Docker API.